-This page contains a detailed description of what your students experience as they participate in e-learning courses developed with our patent-pending learning model.
+This page contains a detailed description of what your students experience as they participate in e-learning courses developed with our burst learning model.
 Each course consists of e-learning, workplace application, and follow up.

 If you prefer a short overview review the Implementation section of The Leadership Journey for Supervisors and Managers or The Customer Service Road Map.